 Bulk Modulus | 11 GPa |

-Phosphorus is Conductor of electricity.
+Phosphorus is a conductor of electricity.
 Refer to table below for the Electrical properties of Phosphorus

 Thermal Conductivity | 0.236 W/(m K) |